Spruce Up Your Outdoor Living Space

 Bring the regal look of a multi-tier chandelier outdoors with these mason jar luminaries.
 Filled with pebbles and tea lights, and wrapped with twine, the jars can be tied to a fallen branch and secured to the eaves of the porch roof to create an intimate al fresco setting.

 Skip the flint and steel, and create a miniature backyard bonfire with this DIY soda can stovetop.
-Cut the bottoms of two cans before adjoining them with sealant.
+Cut the bottoms of two cans before adjoining them with a heat- or fire-resistant sealant.
 Then, add a fuel, like alcohol, into a hole in the top of the can to ignite the stove, and get the s’mores cooking!